 For a relatively low cost and time investment you can gain an advantage, set yourself apart, and have recognition as a tax preparer with advanced qualifications.

-Continuing education must be completed by December 31st to participate for the 2020 filing season and with 45 days left in the year now is the perfect time get started taking courses for the Annual Filing Season Program.
+Continuing education must be completed by December 31st to participate for the 2021 filing season.
+Now is the perfect time to get started taking courses for the Annual Filing Season Program.